Shushree-Data-analyst/glowcart-beauty-sales-profitability-analysis/README.md

 ## 🧪 A/B Testing — Discount Impact Validation

-To statistically validate whether discount level causes a real, measurable difference in business outcomes (rather than just an observed trend), an **independent samples t-test (Welch's t-test)** was run comparing low-discount vs high-discount transactions.
+To statistically validate whether discount level causes a real, measurable difference in business outcomes (rather than just an observed trend), an **independent samples t-test (Welch's t-test)** was run comparing low-discount vs high-discount transactions, followed by **Cohen's d** to measure the practical size of each effect.

 ### Experiment Design